 PLAYSTUDIOS, Inc., formerly known as Acies Acquisition Corp. (the "Company" or "PLAYSTUDIOS"), was incorporated on August 14, 2020 as a Cayman Islands exempted company, and domesticated into a Delaware corporation on June 21, 2021 (the "Domestication").
-The Company's legal name became PLAYSTUDIOS, Inc. following the closing of the business combination discussed in Note 3.
-The prior period financial information represents the financial results and conditions of Old PLAYSTUDIOS (as defined in Note 3).
+The Company's legal name became PLAYSTUDIOS, Inc. following the closing of the business combination discussed in Note 3-Business Combination.
+The prior period financial information represents the financial results and conditions of Old PLAYSTUDIOS (as defined in Note 3-Business Combination).

-The Company develops and operates online and mobile social gaming applications ("games") and leverages marketing relationships with various partners to provide players a unique social gaming experience while earning "real world" rewards provided by the Company's rewards partners.
+The Company develops and operates online and mobile social gaming applications ("games" or "game") each of which incorporate a unique loyalty program offering "real world" rewards provided by a collection of awards partners.
 The Company's games are free-to-play and available via the Apple App Store, Google Play Store, Amazon Appstore, and Facebook (collectively, "platforms" or "platform operators").
 The Company creates games based on its own original content as well as third-party licensed brands.
 The Company generates revenue through the in-game sale of virtual currency and through advertising.

-Unless the context indicates otherwise, all references herein to "PLAYSTUDIOS" the "Company," "we," "us," and "our" are used to refer collectively to PLAYSTUDIOS, Inc. and its subsidiaries.
+Unless the context indicates otherwise, all references herein to "PLAYSTUDIOS," the "Company," "we," "us," and "our" are used to refer collectively to PLAYSTUDIOS, Inc. and its subsidiaries.